atounsi/PCML_project2/submission/README.txt

 ====== 3-CCD++
 ====== 4-UserCollaborativeFiltering
 ====== 5-SGD
+=== Running the script will generate submit.csv file used for Kaggle submission
 === As shown above, run.py can be used to run different methods.
 === The best results on Kaggle can be obtained by running method 0,
     using the following command: python run.py 0
+=== Note: training and test data files are in the data/ folder in the submitted zip file.
+=== Command to run the script without generating submission file: python run.py method_id --nosubmit
+=== The final set of optimal parameters used in our model is as follows: Number of features K=2, lambda_user=0.1, lambda_item=0.1, user neighborhood size Nu=50, weight for ALS predictions in ensemble method w_als=0.75.
 ==========================================================================

 ================== Running cross validation ================================